 When evaluating potential partners, we factor in metrics like authority, traffic, and relevance.
 We ask publishers to submit questions that fit our current tags – Business/HR/Recruiting/Tech/Finance/Marketing/Law/General

 What makes a question a good fit for Terkel?

 Since Terkel is currently focused on verticals like Business, Technology, Marketing, Human Resources, and Finance, please make sure your question is a topical fit.

 In addition, please use wording in your question to limit experts to ONE tip/recommendation/way within their answer.
 This way, each panelist will be encouraged to elaborate on one topic.

-Our partnerships team currently writes individual introductions using the format pasted below.
+Our editorial team does not create introductions or conclusions.
 We encourage our partners to write their own introductions or use this template:

 To help (target audience) with (desired benefit), we asked (expert audience) and (expert audience) this question for their best (adjective).
 From (panelist headline) to (panelist headline), there are several (adjective) that may help you (desired benefit) for (length of time).

 What’s the difference between “Quotes only” and “A ready-to-publish article”

 Your desired keyword is the phrase that you’re trying to get your article to rank for on search engines.